greiman/DigitalIO/readme.txt

 DigitalPinReadWrite - Read pin 12 and write pin 13 using DigitalPin.

 DigitalPinShiftOut - Scope test for fast shiftOut function.

+GpioPinMap - Generate a GpioPinMap file for a new board.

 PinIOBegin - Use begin to assign pin numbers.